Adam Frezza & Terri Chiao

 T: We think about that a lot.
 For instance with the wood projects we used hand tools and pull saws as opposed to machines.
 It was a conscious decision because those tools feel more harmonious and enjoyable.
 They allow us to be a little more connected to the material, and even though the result isn’t as perfect as a machine, we welcome it.

-Adam Frezza and Terri Chiao in their Brooklyn studio, photographed by William Jess Laird.
+Adam Frezza and Terri Chiao in Brooklyn, New York on May 12, 2017.
+Photographs by William Jess Laird.